marianc000/excelFromBrowser/README.md

-# A modern way to access the last element of an array
+# Create an .xlsx file in a browser

-Sample code for my post https://marian-caikovski.medium.com/a-modern-way-to-access-the-last-element-of-an-array-3667e6615bc3 about a new way to access array items.
+Sample code for my post https://marian-caikovski.medium.com/create-an-xlsx-file-in-a-browser-df52f40961d0 about dynamically loading mini Sheet as a module in response to a user action